 For example, if a brand’s social channels are full of customer complaints, or local news has scandalous stories about their operations, you may want to forgo applying for the role.

-You can always get a sense of what an employer is really like - and how they manifest their work culture - by analyzing their benefits structure.
+Analyzing an employer’s benefits structure can always give you a sense of what they are like and how they manifest their work culture.

 Now it’s worthwhile saying the job adverts like to leverage benefits as a workplace perk, almost like a candidate magnet.

-If the average tenure is short (say, under 6 months) that's a fair indication that an employer has a fairly high staff turnover rate.
-This could indicate a series of coincidences, of course, or it could signal a workplace is toxic, unsupportive, and not fit for working in.
+If the average tenure is short (say, under 6 months), that’s a fair indication that an employer has a fairly high staff turnover rate.
+Of course, this could indicate a series of coincidences, or it could signal a workplace that is toxic, unsupportive, and unfit for work.

-Alongside your staple fair of interview and post-interview questions around contract negotiation, working hours, remote work and more, the above 4 point list should help frame any application and employer in either a positive light or in a negative one.
+Alongside your staple interview and post-interview questions about contract negotiation, working hours, remote work, and more, the above four-point list should help frame any application and employer in either a positive or negative light.

-It should give you all the context and information about an employer’s workplace culture and career handling that you’ll need to finally pull the trigger on applying for a role!
+It should give you all the context and information about an employer’s workplace culture and career handling that you’ll need to finally apply for a role!

 References: